mcu-tools/mcuboot/README.md

 [coverity]: https://scan.coverity.com/projects/mcuboot
 [travis]: https://travis-ci.org/JuulLabs-OSS/mcuboot

+~~This is mcuboot version 1.6.0~~
-This is mcuboot version 1.6.0
+This is mcuboot compatible with zephyr 2.2.0 version based on mcuboot 1.6.0

+  All patches which makes MCUBoot v1.6.0 incompatible with zephyr 2.2.0 were reverted on this branch.

+  Non of mcuboot 1.6.0 feature were lost du the reverts.

+  **No guarantee that this version has the same quality as 1.6.0**

 MCUboot is a secure bootloader for 32-bit MCUs.
 The goal of MCUboot is to define a common infrastructure for the bootloader, system flash layout on